bingeboy/vs-web-components-brownbag/examples/http-server/public/polymerTest/README.md

 #Polymer Examples Go Here

-To run these test run command from public folder root:
+To use examples run this command from public folder root:
 ```
 $ http-server ./
 ```